Rustin170506/tidb-analyze.slide/slides.md

 5. Update Statistics Cache: Load the latest statistics into the cache to ensure the query optimizer uses the most up-to-date statistics.

 The concurrency of the Analyze feature is controlled by the tidb_analyze_version variable.
 By default, the concurrency is set to 2.
-You can adjust this variable to increase or decrease the concurrency.
-I will give an example later.

 -->